Pluribus AI 2024 Election Autopsy

 71 videos

-2.2 hrs of airtime
+2.2 hrs airtime

-114M views
+119M views

-The candidacy theme is where the corpus’s tone shifts from diagnosis to grief.
-Of the 530 findings across 51 voices and 71 videos, 106 come from the far-right quadrant alone — the single most lopsided distribution among the top six themes — but the unanimity is not.
+The candidacy theme is where the study’s tone shifts from diagnosis to grief.
+Of the 530 quotes across 51 voices and 71 videos, 106 come from the far-right quadrant alone — the single most lopsided distribution among the top six themes — but the unanimity is not.
 Sources from the friendly to the openly hostile arrive at the same series of decisions: Biden should have stepped aside earlier, a competitive primary would have produced a stronger ticket, the eventual nominee was anointed rather than chosen and could not escape the gravity of an incumbent’s record voters were trying to vote out.

 A change election that wasn’t permitted to be one

 The structural finding is that the 2024 election was, internationally, a referendum on incumbents — and the Democratic ticket was structurally an incumbency ticket trying to run as a change candidate.
-The corpus is unusually candid about the trap: the nominee could not credibly distance herself from the administration’s record because the administration’s record was the only basis for her selection.
+The study is unusually candid about the trap: the nominee could not credibly distance herself from the administration’s record because the administration’s record was the primary basis for her selection.
 Every attempt to triangulate — the grocery-price ads, the late-cycle border pivot, the silence on judicial appointments — registered as positioning rather than conviction.

-The 530 findings here are, in aggregate, a record of a party that confused continuity with strength.
+The 530 quotes here are, in aggregate, a record of a party that confused continuity with strength.
 The decision-tree the data exposes is a sequence of inflection points: not running a primary in 2023, not stepping aside before the debate, not stepping aside immediately after, not opening the convention to a contested nomination.
 Each of those decisions is independently defensible.
-Stacked, they produce the candidacy the corpus describes — anointed, defensive, unable to break with a record voters were trying to repudiate.
+Stacked, they produce the candidacy the study describes — anointed, defensive, unable to break with a record voters were trying to repudiate.
 The grief in the prose is not nostalgic.
 It is structural.

 Joe Biden's age, perceived frailty, and deep unpopularity were a fundamental, unrecoverable liability for the campaign, culminating in a catastrophic debate performance.